uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-edit-variable.md

 objective: 2.1 Understand and explain the automation debug functions and usage such as breakpoints
 ---

+<h1>UiPath variable debugging</h1>

-Question: Which of the following statements are tru
+Question: Which of the following statements are true about UiPath variable debugging?

 - [ ] &nbsp;  It is possible to edit String variables at runtime using the debugger
 - [ ] &nbsp;  It is possible to edit String and int values at runtime using the debugger